MJ-builds/Pass-gen-app/README.md

 I built it from scratch, and I'm happy with the result - I enjoyed getting stuck into React Context API, and using Tailwind CSS for the first time.

 As noted, this was my first attempt with Tailwind CSS, so it's a little messy.
-Will refactor in future.
+I will look to refactor in future, once I am more proficient with it.

 PS: App looks great on mobile.